 Accident insurance provides benefits to the policyholder if they are hurt unexpectedly.
 In the US, most accident insurance is designed to be sold as supplementary coverage to an existing health insurance plan.
 Accident insurance is typically considered to be part of the category of insurance products called accident and health.

 While accidents and their causes vary wildly, the general definition of an accident is "an unfortunate incident that happens unexpectedly and unintentionally, typically resulting in damage or injury."
-If you’re considering accident insurance, it’s important to understand how an insurance company defines an accident.
+If you’re considering accident insurance, it’s important to understand how that insurance company defines an accident.